 Have you ever heard of baconnaise before?
 Mayonnaise made with bacon grease = baconnaise.

-Let me show you how this mayonnaise recipe is made!
+Let me show you how this bacon mayo is made!

-I like to keep mine in a little jar in the refrigerator.
-I build up my store slowly and either use it in my day-to-day cooking, or use it all at once in this baconnaise.
+I like to keep my leftover bacon fat in a little jar in the refrigerator.
+I build up my store slowly and either use it in my day-to-day cooking, or use it all at once in this bacon grease mayo.

 For more ideas about how to use bacon grease, check out my post on The Pioneer Woman’s blog: 20 Ways to Use Bacon Grease

 Let’s got over the simple ingredients real quick!

 - 1 whole egg: I like to use organic or pastured eggs when possible.
 Conventional eggs will still work, of course.